 The Forum is guided by three strategic priorities:

-- Identify opportunities for research in children's
+1. Identify opportunities for research in children's

-- Engage and educate policy makers and the public, including parents, families, researchers, and practitioners.
+2. Engage and educate policy makers and the

 Throughout all of our work we promote health equity to address disparities and improve the lives of all children, families, and communities.

 .
 This report called on the nation to make the prevention of such disorders and the promotion of mental health of young people a high priority.

 Specifically, the committee called for a "strategic, national effort to coordinate research, policy, and practice aimed at prevention MEB disorders and promoting health, development